qb-team/Stalker-ManualeManutentore/docs/restapi/api/PresenceApi.md

 <a name="getPlacePresenceCounter"></a>
 ## **GET** /presence/place/{placeId}/counter

-Gets the number of people currently inside the place&#39;s trackingArea.
+Gets the number of people currently inside the place's trackingArea.
 Only web-app administrators can access this end-point.

 ### Parameters